-Rural regions are, of course, the best locations for a homestead, survival or otherwise, but sadly, not everyone is fortunate enough to live in such freedom-loving, bucolic, and basically crime-free areas.
+Rural regions are, of course, the best locations for a homestead, survival or otherwise, but sadly, not everyone is fortunate enough to live in such freedom-loving, bucolic, and basically safe areas.

 If you cannot move to a rural area (your probably could if you learned how to get flexible remote work and did not need to live near specialized medical care, but that is a topic for another article) that really shouldn’t deter you from preparing for disaster scenarios, but using every last inch of available space in suburbia wisely.

-The threats posed by marauding hordes are far more present in suburban areas than rural regions, but near-city dweller are at least somewhat removed from densely populated urban regions, where crime is problem during good times and will quickly turn to violent civil unrest shortly after a long-term disaster happens.
+The threats posed by marauding hordes are far more present in suburban areas than rural regions, but near-city dweller are at least somewhat removed from densely populated urban regions, where bad guys are a problem during good times, and things will quickly turn to violent civil unrest shortly after a long-term disaster happens.

 Suburban homesteaders who aren’t necessarily preppers, have proven you can provide almost all of your family’s needs even when living on only 1/10th of an acre.
 In addition to the concerns of rural homesteads, suburbanites mustn’t just focus on the immediate civil unrest factor, but also on the re-stabilization of their immediate area post-SHTF.